Shilpi261985/P2_BiasMitigation_SyntheticData/README.md

 - In Readme, describe contents of each (important) notebook.
 - Organize csv folder into subfolders.
 - Further information on the dataset:
     - Are the gender distributions realistic?
     - Why are professors so overrepresented?
     - Does the distribution of samples per job reflect the real-world distribution?
     - Why these jobs?
+Just by frequency?
 (Note: all high-skilled, no blue collar)
 ##

 ## Progress Reports